Jamesbarford/holyc-lang/README.md

 # HolyC Programming Language

+> [!PATCH]
+> In order to make missing libtos library,When Compiler is built the first time, it gives minimal amount of functionality.
+After the first build you can run ./build_libtos.sh and copy libtos.a to the /usr/local/bin or custom library directory for all functionality

 > [!WARNING]
 > The Compiler is in a working state and most features are implemented.
 Errors are a bit hit and miss!
 This is more for fun than for serious software development.